-In the classroom, students begin their yearlong journey towards optimizing teamwork to tackle the world’s Grand Challenges through the W-Model - a broadening and specifying technique that they learn to depend on.
-With the larger goal of exploring and learning together, students learn how to work with people who are different from themselves, and they begin to develop the skills of highly effective teams.
-Specifically, they learn that effective teamwork results from three things: honest communication, an understanding of each team member's strengths and weaknesses, and frequent team evaluation.
+In the classroom, students begin their yearlong journey towards tackling the world’s Grand Challenges through the W-Model - a broadening and specifying technique that they learn to depend on as they identify their problem.
+Students learn that effective teamwork results from three things: honest communication, an understanding of each team member's strengths and weaknesses, and frequent team evaluation.
 The second semester course creates the space for teams to develop a solution to the problems they chose to address.
-Grand Challenges teaches students the problem solving, analytical, and critical thinking skills to discover real world solutions and allows them to put in practice what they learn in the classroom by funding the implementation of their solution.
-Throughout the year, it becomes increasingly clear that Grand Challenges students are dedicated to improving the world.
+Grand Challenges teaches students the problem solving, analytical, and critical thinking skills to discover real world solutions.
+It is during this time that students begin to seek external funding and participate in competitions.
+At the end of their freshman year, students choose if they would like to continue into a second year with Grand Challenges.

 The course work and leadership opportunities wouldn’t be possible without the community created by a group of like-minded students, looking to make their place in the world.
-It doesn’t take long for first year students in Grand Challenges to think of Howell as their home and their fellow GCers as their family.
+It doesn’t take long for first year students in Grand Challenges to think of Howell or Cloudman as home and their fellow GCers as family.
 Any given week, Grand Challenges students may go en masse to see a show at the famous Fox Theater or visit the Georgia Aquarium or Stone Mountain.
 They work on service projects together, too – making blankets for children in shelters or snack packs at the local food pantry.
-Over Spring Break, students can apply to attend the GC Policy Tour and visit Washington D.C., meeting with policy makers and lobbyists to consider how grand challenges are addressed at the national level.
-The Grand Challenges Faculty Fellows have lunch and dinner with students, building relationships that play a vital role in student success.
-Grand Challenges students can always be found working together in the Howell study lounge, watching TV or playing the piano on the ground floor, or building something with the 3D printers.
-The camaraderie and friendships begin the day a student says “YES” to Grand Challenges!
+Over Spring Break, students can apply to attend the GC Policy Tour and visit Washington D.C., to consider how policy makers address grand challenges at the national level.
+The Grand Challenges Faculty Fellows meals build student-professor relationships that play a vital role in student success.
+Grand Challenges students can always be found working together in the Howell and Cloudman study lounge, watching TV, playing piano on the ground floor, or building something with the 3D printers.
+This camaraderie and friendship begins the day a student says “YES” to Grand Challenges!